Actoplus Met XR

 You should not use this medicine if you are allergic to metformin or pioglitazone, or if you have:

 severe kidney disease;

 active bladder cancer; or

-congestive heart failure or heart disease;
+congestive heart failure or other heart problems;

-a history of heart attack or stroke;
+a heart attack or stroke;

 liver disease; or

 This medication may increase your risk of developing bladder cancer.
 Talk with your doctor about your specific risk.